 SIMPLE IRA Drawbacks

-Although there are multiple benefits to a SIMPLE IRA, there are some downsides as well, such as:
+Although there are multiple benefits to a SIMPLE IRA, there are some downsides as well:

 • Employers must follow strict rules set by the IRS.

-• Other employer-sponsored retirement accounts have higher limits, such as the 401(k), which allows for $20,500 per year.
+• Other employer-sponsored retirement accounts have higher limits, such as the 401(k), which allows for $22,500 per year, as of 2023.
 (Check out our IRA calculator to see what you can contribute to each type of IRA.)

-• If account holders withdraw money before they reach age 59 ½ they must pay a 10% fee and income taxes on the withdrawal.
+• If account holders withdraw money before they reach age 59 ½, they must pay a 10% fee and income taxes on the withdrawal.
 That penalty jumps to 25% if money is withdrawn within two years of an employer making a deposit.

 • There is no option for a Roth contribution to a SIMPLE IRA, which would allow account holders to contribute post-tax money and avoid paying taxes later.

 When it comes to benefits and downsides, there’s not too much of a difference between Traditional vs. SIMPLE IRAs, given what an IRA is.
 That being said, there are a few that are unique to this type of plan.

 Traditional IRA Pros